redbadger/crux/README.md

 - The core is side-effect free and does not make use of any system APIs.
 This means it can be compiled to WebAssembly.
 - The core can be tested without the need for mocking or stubbing.
-All that is needed is to check that for a given inbound message, the core responds with the correct set of commands and the correct view model.
+All that is needed is to check that for a given inbound message, the core responds with the correct set of outbound messages and the correct view model.
 - Thanks to UniFFI, all data types used in message passing are shared across the FFI boundary.
 Then, when the code is updated (E.G. with new variants on the `Msg` type), type checking in the application layer (Swift and Kotlin) will cause the build to fail until the new messages are correctly handled.
 This keeps everything in sync!